orcanshul/fortnitecompiler/README.md

 uh yeah

 use this to become 10x hackything champion + ego
 Also highly reccomend running in python 3.11, as PyArrow is not initialized for the later ver. of Python.

+(make your own venv and run pip install -r requirements.txt to get all of the required plugins)